01-edu/public/subjects/java/projects/travel-plan/README.md

 - Compose clear and detailed documentation for the application and database schema.
 - Incorporate Kubernetes alongside Ansible to enhance service management, orchestration, and load balancing capabilities.
+- impliment integration tests and E2E tests one of them or both of them.
 - any other bonus that add a real value to the project.